reoim/LoggingWorkshopPage/README.md

-## Centralized Logging on AWS with CDK Workshop
+## Centralized Logging with CDK Workshop

 Repo for Hugo workshop page.